Regularity preservation in Kolmogorov equations for non-Lipschitz coefficients under Lyapunov conditions

 \subsection{Stochastic Duffing-van der Pol equation}

-We show here that the Stochastic Duffing-van der Pol oscillator admits a Lyapunov function satisfying the assumptions of Theorem~\ref{seclem}.
+We verify here that the Stochastic Duffing-van der Pol oscillator admits a Lyapunov function satisfying the assumptions of Theorem~\ref{seclem}.
 Note that in doing so, the difficult parts of Assumption~\ref{A4lya} are shown to be satisfied, so that our Theorem~\ref{weakconvlya} about weak numerical convergence rates applies.
 In particular, the logarithm of the Lyapunov function described below may be used for~$U$ in Assumption~\ref{A4lya}.
 The version of the equation considered is from \cite{MR3364862} with $\beta_2=0$, which is less general than in \cite{MR3364862} but still includes the setting of Section~13.1 in \cite{MR1214374} and \cite{MR1430980} for example.
-Moreover, it is more general than Section~4.3 in \cite{https://doi.org/10.48550/arxiv.1309.5595}, which is reflected in the form of the Lyapunov function here.
-On the other hand, it is not more general than in~\cite{MR4079431}.
-Specifically, for $(W^{(1)},W^{(3)}):[0,T]\times \Omega\rightarrow \mathbb{R}^2$ a standard $(\mathcal{F}_t)_{t\in [0,T]}$-adapted Brownian motion, $\alpha_1,\alpha_2,\beta_1,\beta_3\in\mathbb{R}$, $\alpha_3 \geq 0$, consider $\mathbb{R}^2$-valued solutions to
+Specifically, for $(W^{(1)},W^{(3)}):[0,T]\times \Omega\rightarrow \mathbb{R}^2$ a standard $(\mathcal{F}_t)_{t\in [0,T]}$-adapted Brownian motion, $\alpha_1,\alpha_2,\beta_1,\beta_3\in\mathbb{R}$, $\alpha_3 > 0$, consider $\mathbb{R}^2$-valued solutions to